James-Frowen/SimpleWebTransport/source/README.txt

 mirror.
 This transport can also work on standalone builds and has support for encryption with websocket secure.

+How to use:
+  Replace your existing Transport with SimpleWebTransport on your NetworkManager

 Requirements:
   Unity 2018.4 LTS
   Mirror v18.0.0